 A qualified provider guideline is posted on the NC Medicaid website to ensure a provider network to perform case management for waiver participants.
 At any time, an agency can submit a proposal to become a CME.
 Each CME must meet a provider qualification threshold that demonstrates experience in HCBS.
 The provider must be enrolled as a Medicaid provider and approved to provide services under waiver taxonomy.
 The agency must provide case management services by a nurse and social worker/human service professional.
 The CME must demonstrate through evidence of past experiences, policy implementation and financial solvency working with disabled adult or medically fragile, complex individuals.
-The interested CME must have at least two consecutive years of providing services to disabled adults or medically fragile-complex individuals; extensive knowledge of community resources to conduct case management.
+The interested CME must have at least two consecutive years of providing services to disabled adults or medically fragile-complex individuals; extensive knowledge of community resources to conduct case management activities; care coordination and qualified staff to ensure an appropriate case mix and caseload management.
 The CME must have access to web-based automation.
 The CME must show fiscal soundness of Medicaid funds and have financial reserves up to \$80,000 per waiver year.